Author: John Wadsworth

 5 Things Leaders Are Great At

-Our analysis shows the five things our leaders are great at are;
+Our analysis shows five things our leaders are great at;

 - Honesty.
 New Zealand and Australian leaders take pride.
 We are considered by those we lead as exhibiting integrity, honesty and fairness, and we apply ethical considerations to guide decisions.
 This makes sense.
 As a society, we are quick to come down on those who transgress and we consistently rate as having low levels of corruption.